 BS in Geography

-The geography BS is ideal for students interested in biogeography, climate change, environmental geography, or geographic information science (GIS).
-The BS also serves as thorough preparation for graduate school and careers in environmental science, natural resources management, biogeography, climate science, or similar technical fields.
+The BS in Geography is ideal for students who want a more quantitaive and analytical engagement with the three subfields of geography: Environmental Geography, Geographic Information Sciences, and Human Geography.
+It is more structured that the BA and provides students with a deeper engagement with geographic analysis The BS also serves as thorough preparation for graduate school and careers in environmental science, natural resources management, biogeography, climate science, or similar technical fields.

 Instead of the second language courses required to earn a BA, students in the BS program take a minimum of four classes in biological and physical sciences, math, or statistics.